Executive Director - Joe Williams

 From 1997 through 2003, Barone worked for Congressman George Miller (D-CA), first as Legislative Director, then as Democratic Deputy Staff Director for the House Education and Labor Committee when Miller became the Committee’s top-ranking Democrat in 2001.
 Barone led all of Miller’s work on education and children’s issues during that time period and was lead negotiator for House Democrats on the No Child Left Behind Act of 2002.
 Barone first came to Capitol Hill as an American Academy for the Advance of Science Congressional Fellow in 1993, and subsequently became Chief Education Advisor to the late Senator Paul Simon (D-IL) until 1996 when Simon retired.

-Finance and HR Director - Beverly Francis Pryce
+Finance Director - Beverly Francis Pryce